mongodb/specifications/source/client-side-encryption/tests/README.rst

 21. Automatic Data Encryption Keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The Automatic Data Encryption Keys tests require MongoDB server 6.0+.
+The tests must not run against a standalone.

 For each of the following test cases, assume `DB` is a valid open database
 handle, and assume a ClientEncryption_ object `CE` created using the following
 options::